Wire Transfer Brokers 2022 - Which Brokers Accept Wire Transfer?

-A bank wire transfer is an online payment method used for domestic and international money transfers from one bank to another, supported by the likes of Barclays, Bank of America, NatWest, Santander and many more.
-Before you login and make a transfer, there are several factors you need to consider, including the time it takes to transfer into your trading account, fees you may have to pay and any regulations.
-We’ll help you determine if trading with wire transfers is a sensible choice for you.
+A bank wire transfer is a payment method used for domestic and international money transfers from one bank to another, supported by the likes of Barclays, Bank of America, NatWest, and Santander.
+But before you login and make a deposit, there are several factors to consider, including the time it takes to transfer cash into your trading account, fees you may have to pay, plus any minimum and maximum transfer limits.

 Wire Transfer Brokers

 OANDA offers 70 forex pairs with two competitive pricing models and a substantial welcome deposit bonus

 OANDA Corporation is regulated by the CFTC/NFA.
 OANDA is a member Firm of the NFA (Member ID: 0325821).
 CFDs are not available to residents in the United States.